babarindeos/babarindeos/README.md

 <h3 align="center"><a href="https://github.com/babarindeos">Programmer</a> | Full-Stack Software Developer</h3>

 <p align="center">
 Full-stack developer and systems programmer with 15+ years of experience designing, building, and maintaining enterprise-grade web platforms in higher education.
 Currently Chief System Programmer at the Federal University of Agriculture, Abeokuta, where I lead development of mission-critical systems.
-Skilled across C#/ASP.NET, PHP/Laravel, Python/Django/Flask, ReactJS, Flutter/Dart, and Oracle database technologies, with growing expertise in machine learning (PyTorch, TensorFlow, scikit-learn), and applied AI (OpenAI API, prompt engineering).
+Skilled across C#/ASP.NET, PHP/Laravel, Python/Django/Flask, ReactJS with growing expertise in machine learning (PyTorch, TensorFlow, scikit-learn), and applied AI (OpenAI API, prompt engineering).
 ISC2 Certified in Cybersecurity, with a strong foundation in data science from WorldQuant University.
 Passionate about building scalable, secure systems that solve real institutional problems — and about continuously expanding into modern AI-driven development.
 </p>

 ---